fsprojects/ProjectScaffold/docs/content/index.md

 ##Getting Started

-This first thing to do is to [clone](https://github.com/fsprojects/ProjectScaffold.git) or [copy](https://github.com/fsprojects/ProjectScaffold/archive/master.zip) the ProjectScaffold repository to your developer workspace.
+The first thing to do is to [clone](https://github.com/fsprojects/ProjectScaffold.git) or [copy](https://github.com/fsprojects/ProjectScaffold/archive/master.zip) the ProjectScaffold repository to your developer workspace.
 This will eventually be your solution folder.
 Feel free to rename ProjectScaffold folder to your liking.

 ### Initializing